-- Excessive harmonic content that distorts the normal sinusoidal waveform is harmonic distortion.
+- Excessive harmonic content that distorts the normal sinusoidal waveform.

 - Hertz (Hz)

 - Refers to the frequency of alternating cycles in an AC waveform per second.
 In North America, utility power is provided at 60 Hz.
-In Europe and most of the rest of the world, utility power is provided at 50 Hz.
-See Frequency Deviation
+In Europe and much of the rest of the world, utility power is provided at 50 Hz.

 - Hot Swappable Battery